 It is also worth mentioning Rancher that offers the functionality of commercial K8s distribution in an open-source package.
 It is quite popular now since it allows to easily create clusters on bare metal with Rancher Kubernetes Engine as well as on hosting providers such as AKS and GKE.
 Rancher is not a redesign of Kubernetes, but rather a platform that makes deployment and use of it easier even in multi-cluster environments.

 Kubernetes interface is implemented as a number of rather complex Manifests or descriptions for each abstracted kind.
 To understand all the peculiarities and to have the ability to configure and debug such systems, one should have a good understanding of microservice architecture and containerization principles, and, therefore, should have a good knowledge of Linux itself as a basis.
 So if it’s a small or mid-sized project, it would be a tough start for a developer to work with Kubernetes from the scratch without a fair knowledge of the technologies mentioned.

 As for the projects, there are cases when startups hope for the fast start and high load of their systems, and eventually, their expectations fall short, which means there were spent extra efforts and resources for implementing microservices and orchestration, and as the result - overhead.
 This point leads us to the question below.

 Since Kubernetes has been on the hype for the last several years, it’s a common practice when a client with a small-sized project requests Kubernetes to be used from the very beginning.

-If you are a small company or if you have a monolithic app which will be hard to split to microservices, Kubernetes is definitely not the best decision.
+If you are a small company or if you have a monolithic app that will be hard to split into microservices, Kubernetes is definitely not the best decision.